 A video game created by Epyx for the Commodore 64 and a few other contemporary systems.
-Dr. Elvin Atombender, the resident Mad Scientist, is plotting to blow up the world, and you play a secret agent who has to stop him.
+Dr. Elvin Atombender, the resident Mad Scientist, is plotting to blow up the world in six hours, and you play a secret agent who has to stop him.
 You do this by running and jumping through a large number of rooms to search the furniture in each.
-Hidden in the furniture are thirty-six punch cards; combining four of these will give you a letter of the nine-letter password you require to enter the mad scientist's base.
+Hidden in the furniture are thirty-six punch cards; combining four of these will give you a letter of the nine-letter password you require to enter the mad scientist's lair.

-- All There in the Manual.
-The mad scientist's name is Elvin Atombender, which is never mentioned in-game.
+- All There in the Manual: The mad scientist's name is Elvin Atombender, which is never mentioned in-game.

 - Blackout Basement: Some rooms in the second game require a Light Bulb item to navigate.

 - Bottomless Pit: Many of the rooms feature these, even if there is a room directly below.
 Of course, forcing one enemy through the pit causes it to Wrap Around at the top.